rowlandcoping/cheese-and-beer/README.md

 Will include details of generic beer types, along with their characteristics and pairing recommendations.

-#### Cheese Product Model
+#### Products Model

-A unique product which will include name, description, images, price, and relate to an order history.
+A unique product which will include type, name, description, images, price, and will relate to an order history.
 Related to the selected category model.

-#### Beer Product Model

-A unique product which will include name, description, images, price, and relate to an order history.
-Related to the selected category model.

-#### Order Model
+#### Orders Model

 Each table entry will be for a seperate order, logging who ordered it, when, the total order value, additional options selected, plus the billing and shipping address foreign keys.

-#### Order Item
+#### Order Items Model

-A record of each individual item ordered, linked to an order by foreign key.
+A record of each individual item ordered, linked to an order by foreign key as well as the product.

 ![image](static/images/data-model/diary.png)

 ## UX - Skeleton
 ([back to top](#contents))

+### Design Choices

+ - I've kept the site layout as simple and familiar as possible, looking to emulate the layout of similar sites that users will be familiar with.
+ - The intention is that users are able to to make a purchasing decision from pretty much anywhere and with minimal clicks (as with most online retailers)
+ - The navigation is designed to stack on mobile but users will still have access to navigation icons.
+I do not want users having to negotiate multiple clicks to find what they want on smaller screens.
+Neither do I want mobile users to lose any core functionality or visual clarity.
+ - When products are displayed the balance is to show the information the user needs without overloading the page.
+As such initial search results are limited and the user can opt to view more if they want to.
+Again this is a concept borrowed from Amazon.
+ - Entering new products is designed to be as fast and simple as possible with nominal information required and a lot of core info stored in the item category section.
+The categories will require some work to get right.
+ - When checking out the strategy is to only show information the user needs on the screen.
+For example if the user checks the box to ship to the billing address, or if they have default billing and shipping addresses the want to use, then they don't need to see an address form.

 ### Wireframes